Contents

 Device targeting can be used to optimize ad delivery based on the device's characteristics, e.g., tailoring ads for mobile devices with smaller screens than desktop devices or identifying users' purchasing power.

-If an advertiser wants to deliver high-quality video ads, they can also use this targeting type to tailor such ads to the capabilities of users’ devices; meanwhile, simpler image ads may go better with older devices and slower internet speeds.
+If an advertiser wants to deliver high-quality video ads, they can also use this audience targeting type to tailor the programmatic ads to the capabilities of users' devices.
+Meanwhile, simpler static image ads may perform better on older devices and slower internet speeds.

 Retargeting